How to Become a Georgia Notary

 Most Georgia counties allow users to complete their applications online.
 View the list of participating counties here.

-1. Start the online application here.
+1. Start the online application.

 2. Select your county.

-3. Enter the 3-digit code that displays on the screen.
-(If no code appears, call the Clerks’ Authority customer support at 800-304-5174 or 404-327-9760)
+3. Enter the three-digit code that displays on the screen (if no code appears, contact the Clerks' Authority customer support).

 4. Select the new application type.